International Journal of Music Education

-International Journal of Music Education is a quarterly peer-reviewed academic journal covering the field of music education.
-The editors-in-chief are Jane Southcott (Monash University), S. Alex Ruthmann (New York University).
+The International Journal of Music Education is a quarterly peer-reviewed academic journal covering the field of music education.
+The editors-in-chief are S. Alex Ruthmann (New York University), Francisco Javier Zarza Alzugaray (University of Zaragoza), and Gwen Moore (Mary Immaculate College).
 It was established in 1983 and is currently published by SAGE Publications on behalf of the International Society for Music Education.

 Abstracting and indexing

 International Journal of Music Education is abstracted and indexed in: